 The Icelandic Lava show is an essential stop on the South Coast of Iceland.
 Please check out our Iceland south coast road trip plan for further information.
 It is located in the village of Vík which is famous for its neighboring Reynisfjara black beach and Dyrhólaey promontory.
 The nearby glaciers of Eyjafjallajökull and Mýrdalsjökull are popular for tours.
 I especially recommend Katlatrack who have quite unique tours up to Mýrdalsjökull glacier where they explore naturally occurring glacier caves and tunnels.
 Vík is also close to Sólheimajökull glacier from where there are many interesting glacier tours.

 Accommodation close to the Icelandic Lava Show

 There is a lot of great accommodation in and near the village of Vík.
-Use the Hotel Deal Finder from Booking.com below to get great deals on hotels rooms or lodges.
+Use the Hotel Deal Finder from Booking.com below to get great deals on hotel rooms or lodges.

-How to get to the Icelandic Lava Show?
+How to get to the family-friendly Icelandic Lava Show?

 Drive on highway 1 in Reykjavik to the village of Vík.
 The drive from Reykjavik should take you about 2 and a half hours.